mstuttgart/pynocchio/README.md

 The current version is stable and we intend to improve it even more.

 * Support several view adjust modes using anti-aliasing.
-* Support the several image formates provide by Qt: JPG, PNG, GIF.
+* Support the several image formates provide by Qt: JPG, JPEG, PNG, GIF, BMP, PBM, PGM, PPM, XBM, XPM.
-* Support a several comic formats like .ZIP, .RAR, .TAR, .CBR, .CBZ and etc
+* Support a several comic formats like .ZIP, .RAR, .TAR, .CBT, .CBR, .CBZ and etc
 * Elegant visual, free and easy to use.

 ![](https://lh3.googleusercontent.com/-pedd53CIEtc/VwwYg1TpnoI/AAAAAAAAF04/gOJWtN5XZwYwQT_IBwYQEk-sYhqrw_owgCCo/s1152-Ic42/snapshot12.png)